T6n1s/landing-page/README.md

 # landing-page
-This is going to demonstrate my HTML and CSS Flexbox skills!
+This landing page is going to demonstrate my current HTML and CSS Flexbox skills!
+Warning!
+The solution I wrote is very beginner-level and it is definitely possible to make this so much better.
+My goal was to only make it as similar to the sample as I could.